The Future of Business in the 21st Century

 At a Glance

-- An in-depth introduction to the concepts of thinking like a 21st-century economist
+- An in-depth introduction to the concepts behind Doughnut Economics

-- A chance to look at a playful-serious approach to framing the challenge of working within social and planetary boundaries
+- A chance to look at a playful-serious approach to frame the challenge of doing business within social and planetary boundaries

-- An opportunity to share and discuss business opportunities of working in this way
+- An opportunity to share and discuss the business opportunities of working in this way

 Kate Raworth’s internationally acclaimed idea of Doughnut Economics has been widely influential amongst sustainable development thinkers, progressive businesses and political activists, and she has presented it to audiences ranging from the UN General Assembly to the Occupy movement.